 In 2009 the Essex Rural Commission were asked by Essex County Council (ECC) to examine issues around living and working in rural Essex, and to develop recommendations for the delivery of improvements in the quality of life in rural Essex.
 Addressing the decline of livestock grazing in the County was identified as an important issue in three of the Commission’s twelve priority areas:

-As a result, the Essex Grazing Project was born with the aim of developing a herd of native breed cattle to help ECC and its partners work towards these aspirations.
+As a result, Legacy Grazing was born with the aim of developing a herd of native breed cattle to help the Council and its partners work towards these aspirations.

 At the start of 2010 our first pedigree Red Poll cows arrived, the equipment needed to move and maintain a herd of cattle was purchased and our first young apprentice was appointed.
 Five years later and the project now supplies heritage grazing to over 550 hectares of land at sites throughout Essex, Hertfordshire and Kent - most of which are Sites of Special Scientific Interest (SSSI) or Local Wildlife Sites (LoWS).

-In 2015 we acquired 60 Old English goats with a view to developing a breeding herd that will complement the Red Polls and help control scrub that has become too tall or woody for the cattle to manage.
+In 2015 we acquired 60 Old English goats with a view to developing a breeding herd to complement the Red Polls and provide an effective way to control scrub that has become too tall or woody for the cattle to manage.

-In 2017 we changed our name to 'Legacy Grazing' to accommodate the expansion of the project beyond the boundary of Essex.
-Legacy has always been the name of the herd, as our base has been linked to the Olympics Legacy at Hadleigh Park, but also reflects our objectives to conserve traditional landscapes, breeds and skills.
+Previously known as the Essex Grazing Project, in 2017 we changed our name to 'Legacy Grazing' to accommodate the expansion of the project beyond the boundary of Essex.
+Legacy has always been the name of the herd, due to our close connections to the Olympics Legacy at Hadleigh Park, but also reflects our objectives to conserve traditional landscapes, breeds and skills.

-Sharing knowledge and skills is at the heart of Legacy Grazing and with funding kindly provided by the Veolia North Thames Trust and Essex County Councils Skills Team we currently support two apprentice positions one is based permanently at the Hadleigh Farm and Country Park Legacy, and the other supports the Herd Manager and his assistant across the various project sites.
+Sharing knowledge and skills is at the heart of Legacy Grazing and with funding initially provided by the Veolia North Thames Trust and Essex County Councils Skills Team we employ an apprentice, who supports the Herd Manager and his team across the various project sites.